webmaster442/BookGen/Commands.md

     Output html file path.
 If file name is "con", outputs to console.

 -c. --css:
     Optional argument.
-Specifies the css file to be aplied to the html
+Specifies the css file to be aplied to the html.
+    If not specified built in styles get aplied.

+-nc, --no-css
+    Optional argument.
+If specified, built in styles don't get aplied.

 -ns, --no-syntax
     Optional argument.
 Disables syntax highlight